 The Verdict

-DayTraders comes out ahead with better profit split and faster path to funded.
-That said, Purdia Capital wins on lower starting cost.
+DayTraders comes out ahead with lower starting cost and better profit split and faster path to funded.
 The best choice depends on your trading style and priorities.

 Compare Side by Side